Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/winter-hag.md

     desc: "  Snow doesn't impair a winter hag's vision; she ignores concealment from snowfall."
 abilities_bot:
   - name: "Craft Ice Staff"
     desc: " ([[cold]], [[downtime]], [[evocation]], [[occult]]);  A winter hag can spend 1 day performing a specific ritual to create a +1 striking staff of black ice.
-Once per day, she can use the staff to cast [[cone of cold]].
+Once per day, she can use the staff to cast [[cone-of-cold|cone of cold]].
 The staff's magic functions only in the hands of the hag who created it; for anyone else, it is a mundane staff.
 If the hag dies or if the staff remains in another creature's possession for 24 hours, the staff melts into a puddle of foul-smelling water."
   - name: "Ice Climb"
     desc: "  A winter hag can [[Climb]] at the listed Speed, but only on ice.
-She ignores [[terrain|difficult terrain]] from ice and snow, and she doesn't risk falling when crossing ice."
+She ignores [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]] from ice and snow, and she doesn't risk falling when crossing ice."

 speed: 25 feet; ice climb 25 feet;